 I'm an anthropological and cognitive linguist at the University of Miami.
 Most of my research explores the intersection of language and thought, for instance the influence of numeric language on cognition.
 This work has been conducted in Amazonia and elsewhere.
 In addition, my work explores the factors that help shape the sound systems of the world's thousands of languages.

-Presently I'm Professor & Chair of the Department of Anthropology at UM, with a secondary appointment in Psychology.
+Presently I'm Professor & Chair of the Anthropology Department at UM, with a secondary appointment in Psychology.